 Risks Associated with Labiaplasty

 Risks are low with labiaplasty thanks to the highly vascular nature of this area of the body.
 The risks specific to labiaplasty are potential chronic dryness, loss of sensation, and possible pain during intercourse.
-These are rare.
+These are very rare.

 Does labiaplasty reduce sensation?

 This is a risk with labiaplasty, although a relatively small one.
 Most women report less chafing and physical discomfort, improved sex life, and an overall boost in confidence after labiaplasty.
-But loss of sensation can occur, especially with extensive tissue removal.

 Can I have labiaplasty if i still want children?

 This procedure is mostly cosmetic, addressing only the outer genitalia.
 It won’t impact pregnancy or childbirth at all.